-A manufacturing audit is important because it can help you pinpoint areas in your business that need improvement.
-Additionally, it can also help build or strengthen relationships with your suppliers.
+A manufacturing audit is crucial because it helps pinpoint areas in your business that need improvement.
+It can also help build or strengthen relationships with your suppliers.
 By conducting an audit, you’re essentially showing that you’re interested in the quality of their products.

 Benefits of a Manufacturing Audit?

 As you can tell, many benefits come with conducting a manufacturing audit.
 Some of these benefits include: